 How much U.S. energy consumption and electricity generation comes from renewable sources?

-In 2011, renewable sources of energy accounted for about 9.3% of total U.S. energy consumption and 12.7% of electricity generation.1 This is the largest share of energy consumption since 1950, and the largest share of electricity generation since 1984.
+In 2012, renewable sources of energy accounted for about 9% of total U.S. energy consumption and 12% of electricity generation.1

 Other FAQs about Renewables

 - Can I generate and sell electricity to an electric utility?

 - Does EIA have data on the movement of crude oil and ethanol by rail and truck?